LuisTorres262/Creating-a-Virtual-Machine/README.md

-23.)
-Now you're not quite done yet.
-Click the search bar and type "Resource Groups", you should now be looking at your current resource groups.
 24.)
 Now click that Resource Group whcih was automatically created when we created our Virtual Machine.
 And now click "Delete Resource Group".
 25.)
 Now type the name of the resource group, and click delete.